 (How one word can ruin a classic phrase, any phrase, but I’ll come back to that)

 It’s the first of December.
 The shortest day is soon here; the earliest sunset, for those of us who like walks in the woods, somewhat earlier.
 Christmas saturates the TV, the High Street and the online Street.
-My gym is quiet, never a wait for the rowing machines, for one more month until the New Year Resolvers make an appearance or two, rarely more.
+My gym is quiet, never a wait for the rowing machines, for one more month until the New Year resolution people make an appearance or two.

 And today I’m starting a new piece of work, in the tricky, controversial and sometimes deeply annoying niche of Gamification in Education.
 Over the next few months I’m synthesizing existing and emerging research, and actual examples, with some critical leeway.
 The format of the completed and public work is not strictly cast in stone but is currently slated as ten lumps of text as headlined in this snapshot from the contract: